 Pigeon Jones Project

-The Pigeon/Jones Project is a comprehensive watershed effort that will Pigeon Jones1provide flood control, erosion and sediment control and grade stabilization benefits in the 20,316 acre Pigeon/Jones Creek Watershed in Dakota County.
+The Pigeon/Jones Project is a comprehensive watershed effort that will provide flood control, erosion and sediment control and grade stabilization benefits in the 20,316 acre Pigeon/Jones Creek Watershed in Dakota County.
 The benefits will be realized on thousands of acres of irrigated cropland in the Missouri River bottomlands where the combined Pigeon and Jones Creek empty into the Pigeon Creek Levee System.
 Eighteen sediment and erosion control structures are planned for this watershed.
 Five have been completed.

 In addition, the construction of Pigeon/Jones Flood Control Site #15 created a 228 surface acre lake with 595 acres of additional park land.
 Recreational opportunities include “no wake” boating, fishing, 3.8 miles of hiking and biking trails, 10 miles of equestrian trails and separate RV campgrounds, equestrian campgrounds and tent campgrounds.
 The steep terrain is also be uniquely suited to mountain biking on trails provided for that use.